MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 *  `Hidden` - Removes extensions from search results or browsing in the Microsoft Edge Add-ons website.
 To distribute hidden extensions in the Microsoft Edge Add-ons website, you must share the listing URL to the extension with your customers.

 You can change the visibility of your extension from **Public** to **Hidden**.
-Users who installed your extension while the visibility was set to public retain access to your extension and receive any updates you make available through the Microsoft Edge Add-ons website.
+Users who installed your extension while the visibility was set to **Public** retain access to your extension and receive any updates you make available through the Microsoft Edge Add-ons website.

 ### Markets